How long do I have to transfer my car insurance?

 Keep in mind that if you are leasing a vehicle or making payments, your contract likely requires that you have proper insurance on the car at all times.

 If you are trading your car in or getting rid of a vehicle to get a new one, make sure you let your auto insurance company know so that they can make the appropriate changes to your policy in that regard as well.
+This means that they take your current coverage and apply it to the new vehicle.
+Most auto insurers do this so that you aren’t without coverage for any period of time.

 Switching insurance providers is within your rights as a driver and as a consumer, however, you will want to make sure that there are no gaps in your coverage during the process of switching.